harisanker10/tic-tac-toe/README.md

 This query was providing not open matches also.
 For the scope of this project, I just listed all and filtered.

 - Server key is exposed
+- **Client-Side State Management Issues**: There are known issues with client-side state synchronization.
+If you encounter any problems during gameplay or navigation, **please refresh the page** to reset the application state.

 ## References